RolnickLab/FoMo-Bench/README.md

 # Repository for benchmarking forest datasets
 This repository contains code for the benchmarking of forest monitoring related datasets.
+(WIP)

 # Table of Contents
 - [Setup Project](#setup-project)